jordond27/prework-about-me/README.md

 ## About Me

-* This website is a static HTML website using semantic tags and minimal CSS.
-* It is currently hosted on Github Pages.
+* This is the first thing I've even done in HTML - a very basic webpage that I was provided the skeleton for